The 50-30-20 budget rule explained

 How Empower can help

 Empower provides free online tools that can help you implement a 50-30-20 budget.
-The Empower Personal Dashboard™ offers a holistic view of your overall household finances in one central location, which is the first step to creating any kind of budget.
+Empower's financial tools offer a holistic view of your overall household finances in one central location; this is the first step to creating any kind of budget.

 You can link your investment, retirement, bank, and credit card accounts to the dashboard in order to see all of your expenses and total monthly income to get a quick snapshot of your monthly cash flow.
 Based on this, you can start allocating income to the three expense categories dictated by the 50-30-20 budget system and make adjustments in order to get the percentages right.